Online communities are evolving – are you keeping up with your audience’s expectations?

 Social media vs branded community: what is better to drive growth?

-When developing your online community, the choice between further exploring social media or crafting your own brand engagement portal depends on your goals.
+When developing your online brand community, the choice between further exploring social media or crafting your own brand engagement portal depends on your goals.
 If fostering a true sense of community is your aim, then a branded community holds the advantage.
 This community might feature user collaboration tools, a user feedback section, and social media integration, evolving past an outreach tool into something more collaborative.
 They are effectively the next step up from joining a social media community, as they give more capability to create a personal, tailored space that can be carefully managed to deliver the audience’s expectations.
 It’s also a space that’s exclusive to your brand: you’re not sharing it with thousands of others competing for your audience’s attention every day.
+Researching examples of existing brand communities is a great way to decide what will work best for your business.

 What are the benefits of community-led growth?

 Having your own community enables you to bring your audience into the community-growth flywheel.
-This digital evolution of the sales funnel is a continuous cycle of acquisition, adoption, retention, and advocacy.
-Community-led growth delivers value to existing and new customers, going beyond the product or service you offer, and includes engagement analytics to track progress.
+This evolution of the sales funnel is a continuous cycle of acquisition, adoption, retention, and advocacy.
+Community-led growth helps prospects make purchase decisions and delivers value to existing customers, going beyond the product or service you offer, and includes engagement analytics to track progress.

-The benefits are numerous, but the core advantages it brings to growth are:
+The benefits of online communities are numerous, but the core advantages it brings to growth are:

 Retention.
 Your community offers both a support forum and a knowledge base that’s tailored to your audience.
 By listening and reacting to their needs, you are more likely to retain customers.
 And creating a community online for customer retention is the foundation for growth.